I am a long time reader of Rizal's literature and an avid writer of literary criticism.

-The novel Noli Me Tangere contains 63 chapters and epilogue.
-It begins with a reception given by Capitan Tiago (Santiago de los Santos) at his house in Calle Analogue (now Juan Luna Street) on the last day of October.
+The novel Noli Me Tangere contains 63 chapters and an epilogue.
+It begins with a reception given by Capitan Tiago (Santiago de Los Santos) at his house in Calle Analogue (now Juan Luna Street) on the last day of October.
 The reception or dinner is given in honor of Crisostomo Ibarra, a young and rich Filipino who had just returned after seven years of study in Europe.
-Ibarra was the only son of Don Rafael Ibarra, friend of Capitan Tiago, and a fiancé of beautiful Maria Clara, supposed daughter of Capitan Tiago.
+Ibarra was the only son of Don Rafael Ibarra, a friend of Capitan Tiago, and the fiancé of beautiful Maria Clara, supposed daughter of Capitan Tiago.

 Among the guests during the reception were Padre Damaso, a fat Franciscan friar who had been parish priest for 20 years of San Diego (Calamba), Ibarra’s native town; Padre Sybila, a young Dominican parish priest of Binondo; Señor Guevara, as elderly and kind lieutenant of the Guardia Civil; Don Tiburcio de Espadaña, a bogus Spanish physician, lame, and henpecked husband of Doña Victorina; and several ladies.

 Ibarra, upon his arrival, produced a favorable impression among the guests, except Padre Damaso, who has rude to him.
 In accordance with a German custom, he introduced himself to the ladies.